Badafest/samrachana-web/README.md

         npm install
         ```

-    7. Make `env` file from `env.example` and run the server: [For general user, the commented values should work just fine]
+    7. Make `.env` file from `.env.example` and run the server: [For general user, the commented values should work just fine]

         ```

         npm run dev
         ```

-        > Currently only the server is implemented.
-You can run python functions by sending a POST request with `func` and `params` in json body
+    8. To setup frontend, first `cd` to `frontend`, install the package by `npm install` and then make `.env` file from `.env.example`.
+Then run the development server:

+        ```
+        npm run dev
+        ```

+        You can then use the address shown in terminal to open samrachana on broswer.

 ---